GrocerCheck/GrocerCheck/README.md

 - Talk to Andy: andy@grocercheck.ca
 #### Want to just say hi? or anything else, really
 - Talk to us at info@grocercheck.ca

-## How can I support GrocerCheck?
-GrocerCheck Foundation is a registered non-profit organization run by high-school and incoming university students.
-A small donation can go a long way to help us pay for operational costs.
-Donate to us <a style="font-weight: bold;" href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CTEMURSS3HR94&source=url">here</a>

-## Is GrocerCheck open-source?
-#### **You bet it is!**
-We would be thrilled to see you contribute!

 ## Screenshots
 - ### Help Screenshot